 When to use a 30 day notice to vacate to evict a commercial month-to-month tenant

-If you have a tenant that is in a commercial structure you would like to evict you may use a 30 day notice if the tenant is NOT on a fixed term lease.
+If you have a tenant that is in a commercial tenancy you would like to evict you may use a 30-day notice if the tenant is NOT on a fixed term lease.

 If the commercial tenant is on a fixed term lease you cannot evict for any reason and would have to follow the provisions in the lease to evict the tenant if you know longer want them there.